City of the Dead (Cairo): Sayyida Aisha Mosque and al-Qadiriya neighborhood

 At the northern end of the Qarafa, east of al-Khalifa and near the Citadel, is the Mosque of Sayyida Aisha.
 It contains the tomb of 'Aisha, the daughter of Ja'far al-Sadiq, the sixth Shi'i Imam and a descendant of Muhammad.
 She died in 762 CE in Egypt.
 The Mosque has been embellished and rebuilt by many patrons over the centuries, and is still popular today.

 Directly south of the mosque, across the Salah Salem road, is the neighborhood of al-Qadiriya, centered around the street by that name.
-At its entrance are the remains of the Bab al-Qarafa, an old gate in the city walls giving access the Qarafa and which was rebuilt in the 15th century by Sultan Qaitbay.
+At its entrance are the remains of the Bab al-Qarafa, an old gate in the city walls giving access the Qarafa and which was rebuilt in the 15th century by Sultan Qaytbay.
 It is now overshadowed by the Salah Salem bypass.
 A number of other historical mosques and monuments are in the area, including the Mausoleum and Zawiya of Shaykh Zayn al-Din Yusuf (dating from 1298 to 1299), on al-Qadiriya street, whose presence was probably an early catalyst for settlement in that area.
 The cemetery on the eastern side of this neighborhood contains the remains of a cluster of monuments from the Mamluk era.
 They are architecturally impressive but have been partly destroyed over the years.
-They include the Mausoleum and Khanqah of Amir Qawsun (founded in 1335) and the so-called "Sultaniyya" mausoleum (believed to be dedicated to Sultan Hassan's mother, in the mid-14th century).
+They include the Mausoleum and Khanqah of Amir Qawsun (founded in 1335) and the so-called "Sultaniyya" Mausoleum (believed to be dedicated to Sultan Hasan's mother, in the mid-14th century).